Baitur Rauf Mosque: National attention

 Although locals funded and use the building, visitors from across Bangladesh, including Chittagong and Sylhet, visit the Mosque.
 This includes devotees and architecture students.

 The architect purposely reduced symbolism in her design to encourage the building's use for other social activities beyond prayer.
 Children are encouraged to play in the building, which is unusual for a mosque.
 The architect aimed to make the building a place of tranquility in one of the poorest neighbourhoods of one of the most crowded cities in the world, with "Breathing spaces" in and around the building providing a place for worshippers to socialize outside of prayer times.
 Throughout the day, children play and elderly men chat on the building's plinth.

 The Bait Ur Rouf Mosque is unusual not only for being only one of two mosques in Bangladesh built by a woman but also for its environmentally-friendly design.
 The architecture pays tribute to lost mosque-building traditions and fits into the landscape of a country with a developing economy, which the architect believed was her social responsibility.

 Awards and recognition

 The Bait Ur Rouf Mosque was one of six winners of the Aga Khan Award for Architecture in 2016, along with the Friendship Centre in Gaibandha.
 This $1 million award, presented by the Aga Khan Trust for Culture, recognizes architectural excellence in Muslim communities around the world.
 The award jury chose the mosque for pushing the boundaries of how a religious space should look and creating a design that elevates the spirit.

+In 2018, the mosque was awarded the Jameel Prize from the Victoria and Albert Museum.